Physician Assistant Education

 - Earned a bachelor’s degree from a regionally accredited institution, with a cumulative undergraduate GPA, a prerequisite non-natural science GPA, and a prerequisite natural science GPA of 3.00.
 Only grades of C or above will be considered.
 A C- will not qualify for consideration into the prerequisite GPA.

 - Obtained health care experience.
 Students must provide proof of experience in the health care field.
-Please see details below.
+See the link in the For More Information box.

 - Obtained community service experience.
 Students must provide proof of a community service experience.
-Please see details below.
+See the link in the For More Information box.

 - Provided three (3) letters of recommendation.
 At least one should be from a recent college professor and one from a health care professional who has known the applicant for at least six (6) months.
 Reference letters from relatives will not be accepted.